CiscoDevNet/terraform-provider-intersight/website/docs/d/bulk_exported_item.html.markdown

 * `account_moid`:(string) The Account ID for this managed object.
 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
+* `exclude_relations`:(bool) Do not export relationships.
 * `export_tags`:(bool) Specifies whether tags must be exported for item MO.
 * `file_name`:(string) Name of the file corresponding to item MO.
+* `include_org_identity`:(bool) Indicates that exported references for objects which are organization owned should include the organization reference along with the other identity properties.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) MO item identity (the moref corresponding to item) expressed as a string.